Does your current intruder alarm system feel outdated? With UK crime rates rising year-on-year, there’s no room for taking chances.

 While many home and business owners rely on their traditional intruder alarm systems to keep them safe, these systems are still far from fail-safe.
 The blaring sirens of a “bells-only” alarm may not be enough to deter thieves.
 Many serial burglars will already know what they’re dealing with.

 If you’re concerned about the security of your burglar alarm, it may be time to consider a smart upgrade to protect your home.

 But what is a smart alarm?
 What can it do for you?
 How does it differ from a normal “bells-only” alarm?

 Fear not!
 We’ve got you covered.
 In this blog, we’ll explore the benefits of installing a smart alarm, and how it can take your building’s security to the next level.

-Smart alarms are Wi-Fi powered intruder detection systems that make monitoring and securing your property much easier.
-These systems typically feature a range of benefits when compared to standard alarms:
+Smart alarms are WiFi-based intruder detection systems that make it easier to monitor and secure your site.
+These systems often have a range of benefits when compared to standard alarms: